 We aim to inspire people to learn basic EMP skills through which they can explore and communicate their own ideas and opinions about their experience of the world.
 Our workshop delivery combines commercial and industry knowledge with humour and passion.

 Each workshop is 3 hours in Length with a short break.
 Tickets are $25 pp. Scholarships are available through application - email: firstname.lastname@example.org .

-These workshops are open to young people from 16 – 30 years and will be an inclusive environment - female supportive, disability accessible, indigenous supportive, LGBTI queer and trans friendly.
+These workshops are open to everyone and will be an inclusive environment - female supportive, disability accessible, indigenous supportive, LGBTI queer and trans friendly.

 What do local participants get from the workshop?